IvS-KULeuven/IvSPythonRepository/readme.txt

     $ cd ../
     $ python config.py compile

-* In the config file you may also change the paths where the data catalogs (variable: data_dir) can be found, if you are not using the default locations.
+* In the config file you may also change the paths where the data catalogs (variable: data_dir) can be found, if you are not using the default locations (i.e. you are outside the institute).

-* Make sure that your python path points to the ivs folder, so that you can simply import using, for example:

-    >>> from ivs.statistics import linearregression

-  If your python repository is in, e.g., ~/python/ivs/ , you can put in your .bash_profile:

-    export PYTHONPATH=/home/YOURNAME/python:$PYTHONPATH

-Warning: don't put ~/python/ivs in your Python path, but just ~/python.

 * To generate the documentation, simply run the script